jessilver/jessilver_django_seed/README.md

-# django_seed
+# jessilver_django_seed

-`django_seed` is a library for the Django framework that facilitates the creation of data (seeds) to populate the database during development and testing.
-With `django_seed`, you can quickly generate realistic data for your Django applications, which is useful for testing functionalities and visualizing how the application behaves with different types of data.
+`jessilver_django_seed` is a library for the Django framework that facilitates the creation of data (seeds) to populate the database during development and testing.
+With `jessilver_django_seed`, you can quickly generate realistic data for your Django applications, which is useful for testing functionalities and visualizing how the application behaves with different types of data.

 ## Features